Enrico Morin: Military and political career

 Morin joined the campaign of 1860–1861 as a lieutenant.
-He was named the commander of the Garibaldi corvette in a world tour in the period 1879–1882.
+He was named the commanding officer of the steam frigate Giuseppe Garibaldi in a world tour that lasted from 1879 to 1882.
 He taught tactics and ballistics at the Genoa navy school and then taught naval art at the Turin war school.
-He was promoted to rear admiral in 1888 and served as the undersecretary of the navy and commander of the naval academy.
-Then he was promoted to vice admiral and was appointed minister of navy in two cabinets led by Prime Minister Francesco Crispi.
+He was promoted to rear admiral in 1888 and served as the undersecretary of state at the Ministry of the Navy in two cabinets led by Prime Minister Francesco Crispi.
 Morin's first term was between 1893 and 1894, and his second term was from 1894 to 1896.
 He held the same post in the cabinet of Giuseppe Saracco (1900–1901) and also in the cabinet of Giuseppe Zanardelli (1901–1903).
 Morin also served as the ad interim minister of war from April 1902 and as the foreign minister in 1903 for a short time.
-From 1 February 1904 to 9 April 1905 he was commander in chief of the naval squadron of the Mediterranean, and then headed the maritime department and the maritime square of La Spezia.
+From 1 February 1904 to 9 April 1905 he was commander-in-chief of the naval squadron in the Mediterranean, and then headed the maritime department of La Spezia.